 Difference between coconut milk and coconut cream

-Keep in mind that when cooking coconut milk, water will evaporate.
-Ultimately the fat content of the final mix will also increase.
+Further, keep in mind that when cooking coconut milk, water will evaporate.
+Ultimately the fat content of the final mix will therefore increase even more.

 Cream of Coconut cost per serving